 They recently overhauled their signup and provisioning process to be super fast and efficient, but much more importantly we’ve always been very impressed by their technical performance.
 InMotion’s uptime and response times are best in class.
 It stands to reason too…look at what they are offering:

-- Solid State Drives (SSDs) – Most WordPress hosting companies use old fashioned HDDs which are not as fast.
+- Solid State Drives (SSDs) – Most WordPress hosting providers use old fashioned HDDs which are not as fast.

 - Choice of Data centers so you can make sure you are as close to your customers as possible.